ak-uow/dissertation-write-up/chapters/04-methodology.md

 Not only was it important that the image on the banner conveyed the brand but another focus on the artwork was to suggest through the design that this vending machine would accept contactless payments.
 The notion of the user touching their phone to the vending machine in order to pay was a critical part of the entry into the rest of the experiences and with that in mind, this point of contact was designed to stand out visually against the rest of the design.
 One last element that made up the final look of the vending machine was an AR (Augmented Reality) marker, as a late addition due to workflow requirements and was attached to the banner with adhesive tape.
-This marker asset was designed to use the 'Fave' branding, which may not have helped with the intuitiveness of its function among some users and in hindsight, exploring other options might improve experiment experiences the test subjects.
+This marker asset was designed to use the 'Fave' branding, which may not have helped with the intuitiveness of its function among some users and in hindsight, exploring other options might improve experiment experiences for the testers.

 ### Development